lawrence-forooghian/ably-cocoa-tests-transformer-prototype/README.md

 Run with the `--help` flag for information on accepted flags.

 You can also run with the `--add-logging` flag and then use the `ably-cocoa-tests-linter-log-comparison` package to compare pre and post migration execution order.
+(Don’t read too closely into the output of this tool, it seems to show the test suite as having run multiple times when I’m not convinced it did.)